prisma/prisma1/examples/1.0/file-api/README.md

 ## Uploading files

 You can upload files to a project by doing a `multipart/form-data` HTTP request to the File API `http://localhost:5000/upload`.

 It's important to use the form parameter `data` as seen in the example below.

 ### Uploading workflow

-Everytime you upload a file to Graphcool, a new `File` node is created that contains information about that file.
+Everytime you upload a file to Prisma, a new `File` node is created that contains information about that file.

 * `id`: the [familiar system field](!alias-eiroozae8u#id-field)
 * `secret`: a unique, unguessable secret that allows access to the file